GenomicsAotearoa/metagenomics_summer_school/materials/day1/ex2_quality_filtering.md

 |SLIDINGWINDOW:4:30|*positional*|Quality filtering command.
 Analyses each sequence in a 4 base pair sliding window, truncating if the average quality drops below Q30|
 |MINLEN:80|*positional*|Length filtering command, discard sequences that are shorter than 80 base pairs after trimming|

-This signifcantly improves the output.
+Running the trimmed files back through `FastQC`, we can see that this signifcantly improves the output.

 ##### Quality of reads